mwphinisey/mphinisey/README.md

-# This is where I will storing my projects for my MIT certification coursework!
+# This is where I will be storing my projects for my MIT certification coursework!